StreetCodeAcademy/programming-fundamentals/python-curriculum/processing_lesson_1/README.md

 ## Drawing Shapes in Processing
 ### Drawing your first shape
-Go ahead and add these lines of code below to the end of your code.
+Go ahead and add these lines of code below to the bottom of your code.

     fill(255, 165, 0)
     rect(200, 100, 200, 100)